antfu/talks/2025-10-09/src/slides.md

 <!--
 Before we talk about why, let's first discuss what **IS** DevTools.

-When we talk about the DevTools, it can either means the general developer tools, or the specialized term devtools.
+When we talk about the DevTools, it can either means the general developer tools, or the specialized term, DevTools.

 -->